CliMA/Oceananigans.jl/docs/src/fields.md

 ### A bit more about setting with functions

-Let's return to the three-dimensional case to investigate in more detail how `set!` works with functions.
+Let's return to the three-dimensional `fun_stuff` case to investigate in more detail how `set!` works with functions.
 The `xnodes` of `c` -- the coordinates of the center of `c`'s finite volumes -- are:

 ```jldoctest fields